summa-tx/bitcoin-spv/js/README.md

 transactions.
 Basically, these tools help you parse, inspect, and authenticate Bitcoin transactions.

+This library will run in all modern browsers, as well as Node.
+Due to extensive use of `BigInt`s and es6 modules, this library requires Node 10 or higher.
+Usage in Node requires the `--experimental-modules` flag.

 ### IMPORTANT WARNING

 It is extremely easy to write insecure code using these libraries.
 We do not